nvmsydney/CSGO-Strategy-Analyzer/README.md

 # CSGO-Strategy-Analyzer

-This is my code for the Evil Geniuses x Genius League: Software Engineer Assessment!
+This is my submission for the Evil Geniuses x Genius League: Software Engineer Assessment!